Statue becomes lightning rod for Australian nationalists

 Advocates of changing the date have proposed a variety of alternatives and point out that the tradition of Australia Day isn't a longstanding one.
 It wasn't until 1935 that every Australian state and territory adopted the term "Australia Day."

-"January 26 was a proclamation of the penal colony of New South Wales, which doesn't include half the country," said Professor Dobson.
+"January 26 was a proclamation of the penal colony of New South Wales, which doesn't include half the country," said Professor Dodson.

 "Parts of the Northern Territory, parts of South Australia and all of Western Australia -- where I come from -- weren't included in it.
 And anyway, there were people here for tens of thousands of years."

-Professor Dobson suggests the best way forward for Australia Day is to wipe the slate clean.
+Professor Dodson suggests the best way forward for Australia Day is to wipe the slate clean.

 "I think we should wait until the day we choose to become a republic," he said.